-Risk factors predict childhood obesity, researchers findOctober 30th, 2012 in Overweight and Obesity
+Risk factors predict childhood obesity, researchers findOctober 30, 2012 in Medicine & Health / Overweight and Obesity

 High birth weight, rapid weight gain and having an overweight mother who smokes can all increase the risk of a baby becoming obese later in childhood, research by experts at The University of Nottingham has found.